iho-ohi/S-101-Test-Datasets/README.md

 ## Activities

-2023-09-07
+2023-10-26
 ==========
-Second commit of the S-164 test datasets.
-The second version includes the S-101 updates as well as XML versions of each dataset encoded ina way that respects the S-101 1.1.0 encoding structure.
+Third commit of the S-164 test datasets.
+This third version includes the S-101 updates as well as XML versions of each dataset encoded ina way that respects the S-101 1.1.0 encoding structure.
+Previous versions have been deleted.
+Issues raised on the github before the date above have been resolved.